google/go-cloud/internal/website/content/howto/server/_index.md

 OpenCensus.
 This guide will show you how to start up and shut down the server, as well as how to work with the request logging and health checks.

-The Go CDK includes a server package to provide some reasonable defaults, such as timeouts, or the Apache standard format logger, and also to share best practices like health checks.

 ## Starting up the server

-The GO CDK Server constructor takes an `http.Handler` and an `Options` struct.
+The Go CDK Server constructor takes an `http.Handler` and an `Options` struct.
 The simplest way to start the server is to use `http.DefaultServeMux` and pass `nil` for the options.